 Ground Floor Bugs or Smooth Sailing?

-I’ve tried a couple MLM companies that had just started and they had so many problems, their websites froze, customer support was non-existent, and the CEO was desperate to get us recruiting; I’ve been late getting paid and had product spilt all inside the box when I received it.
+I’ve tried a couple MLM companies that had just started and they had so many problems, their websites froze, customer support was non-existent, and the CEO was desperate to get us recruiting; I’ve been late getting paid and had product spilled all inside the box when I received it.
 When someone tells you: “This is a ground-floor opportunity!”
-That is actually a bad thing in the world of network marketing.
+That is actually usually a bad thing in the world of network marketing.

-You want a company that has smoothed out their bugs, usually companies are running smooth around year 3 to 5.
+You want a leading network marketing company that has smoothed out their bugs, usually companies are running smooth around year 3 to 5.

 Conclusion to Best MLM 2023

 MLM is an amazing business and was the only thing that worked for me, financially and physically.
 I was just a guy flipping burgers for $11 an hour a few years ago, now I work one hour a day from home.
 This business model truly can empower the least educated and least fortunate, and everyone else in-between.
 MLM does not discriminate when it comes to lucrative business opportunities.